DRGN-IDN/MelbourneEdge/README.md

 My responsibilities in this project include being Frontend development lead, coordinate four other members and assign work, coding client deliverables, creating robust form validation in React JS, and • coordinate with client on styling requirements

-You can my contributions with see our change log in every code in Front End Document
+You can see my contributions in change log in every code in Front End Document

 Thanks